nih-cfde/training-and-engagement/docs/General-Tutorials/cfdebot_website_editing.md

 - The cfde-bot simultaneously creates a PR of the changes to the `published-documentation` `master` branch so you can request a reviewer to merge to the `master` branch if you decide the preview looks good.

-Step 1: Go to `the-fair-cookbook` repo: https://github.com/nih-cfde/the-fair-cookbook
+#### Step 1: Go to `the-fair-cookbook` repo: https://github.com/nih-cfde/the-fair-cookbook

-Step 2: Make changes *directly* on the `master` branch.
+#### Step 2: Make changes *directly* on the `master` branch.

-Step 3: Check progress from the cfde-bot.
+#### Step 3: Check progress from the cfde-bot.

-Step 4: Check preview website: `https://cfde-published-documentation.readthedocs-hosted.com/en/preview`
+#### Step 4: Check preview website

+The website link is `https://cfde-published-documentation.readthedocs-hosted.com/en/preview`.
+You must have admin permissions to acces the readthedocs website.

+#### Step 5: Request review

-Step 5: To keep these changes, you need to request a reviewer for the PR to the `master` branch the cfde-bot created in the `published-documentation` repo.
+To keep these changes, you need to request a reviewer for the PR to the `master` branch the cfde-bot created in the `published-documentation` repo.

+#### Step 6: Merge changes

 After approved, merge changes and check that the changes are on the public version of the website!